Psychographic Profiling and Segmentation Explained

 The Difference between Psychographic and Demographic

-Both Psychographic and Demographic information play an important role within market research and the provision of customer insight, and both are fundamental inputs into business and marketing strategy.
-For those new to the term, in a nutshell the definition of Psychographics is the study of Personality, Values, Opinions, Attitudes, Interests and Lifestyles.
+Both Psychographic and Demographic information plays an important role within market research and the provision of customer insight, and both are fundamental inputs into business and marketing strategy.
+For those new to the term, in a nutshell, the definition of Psychographics is the study of Personality, Values, Opinions, Attitudes, Interests and Lifestyles.
 Psychographic variables are sometimes confused with demographics which are more factual in nature (i.e. demographics include terms such as Age, Gender, Social class, Ethnicity etc).
 On a larger scale, psychographic profiling at the national level is the equivalent to the concept of "culture” for the country as a whole.

 Psychographics are typically used alongside demographics by businesses to create a detailed understanding of the customer and customer segments within the market for marketing purposes.
 When a complete profile of a person or psychographic make-up is constructed, this is called a "psychographic profile” which is often illustrated as an amalgamation of pictures, words, attitudes.
 Psychographic profiling is used in market segmentation as well as in advertising.
 Some categories of psychographic factors used in market segmentation include: